akai-katto/dandere2x/README.md

     https://www.calculatorsoup.com/calculators/math/commonfactors.php

+7)  Set a name for the workspace Dandere2x will operate in in the 'workspace' variable.

-7)  Run 'run.bat' after you're all done.
+8)  Run 'run.bat' after you're all done.
 After runtime, there's a textfile called 'command.txt', and run these commands to merge your individual frames back into a video.

 ### Debug and Tips